 Health information custodians under PHIPA are described as:

-- Health care practitioners or a group of practice of health care practitioners
+- a health-care practitioner or a person who operates a group practice of health-care practitioners

-- The ministry of Health and Long-Term Care
+- the Ministry of Health and Ministry of Long-Term Care

 To gather, acquire, receive or obtain personal health information by any means from any source.